Guide

 Testing supplies by system

 The right test key and spares depend on the manual call points installed.
 Across the systems we supply: Gent manual call points (with the resettable range that tests without breaking glass), conventional manual call points, Morley-IAS addressable call points, and intrinsically safe call points for hazardous areas.
-Tell us the panel and the call points on site — or browse the wider Gent by Honeywell and product ranges — and we will point you to the test key, spares and any access equipment you need.
+Tell us the panel and the call points on site — or browse the wider Gent fire alarm systems and product ranges — and we will point you to the test key, spares and any access equipment you need.

 FAQ